ned-kelly/docker-voltronic-homeassistant/README.md

                             PCP02     (Solar and utility)
                             PCP03     (Solar only)

-Set the Charge/Discharge Levels
+Set the Charge/Discharge Levels & Cutoff
-                            PBDV25.7  (Discharge when battery at 25.7v or more) PBCV24.0  (Switch back to 'grid' when battery below 24.0v)
+                            PBDV26.9  (Don't discharge the battery unless it is at 26.9v or more) PBCV24.8  (Switch back to 'grid' when battery below 24.8v) PBFT27.1  (Set the 'float voltage' to 27.1v) PCVV28.1  (Set the 'charge voltage' to 28.1v)

 Set other commands          PEa / PDa (Enable/disable buzzer)
                             PEb / PDb (Enable/disable overload bypass)